 The leading balls of this period were models like the Dunlop 65 and the Slazenger B51, which Player used for many of his biggest victories.
 Later, the Titleist Tour Balata became the gold standard for professionals.

 Playing with these balls required immense skill.
 The soft cover generated incredible spin, allowing players like Player to hit high, stopping iron shots and pitches that would "check up" aggressively on the greens.
 However, they were not durable.
 A single bladed iron shot or a bunker shot could easily cut the cover, rendering the ball useless for play.
 They also spun far more off the driver, making errant shots curve more dramatically.
-This technology fit Player’s legendary work ethic perfectly, you had to be a master of a your craft to control a balata ball, and no one out-practiced the "Black Knight."
+This technology fit Player’s legendary work ethic perfectly, you had to be a master of your craft to control a balata ball, and no one out-practiced the "Black Knight."

 The Two-Piece and Transition Era (1980s-1990s)

 The 1980s brought a significant shift.
 The introduction of two-piece balls with solid cores and durable Surlyn covers, like the original Top-Flite, changed the game for amateurs.
 These balls offered more distance and were nearly indestructible.
-While professionals, including Player, largely stuck with the softer-feeling wound balata balls for their spin and control, the winds of a change were blowing.
+While professionals, including Player, largely stuck with the softer-feeling wound balata balls for their spin and control, the winds of change were blowing.

-During this period, Gary Player was dominating the Senior Tour (now the Champions a Tour).
+During this period, Gary Player was dominating the Senior Tour (now the Champions Tour).
 He continued to use premium wound balls that offered maximum performance around the greens.
 Manufacturers made advancements in wound ball technology, trying to give players like Player the feel they demanded with slightly more durability.

 This was an era of experimentation, with every brand trying to find the perfect blend of distance, feel, and spin.
-Player, ever the global ambassador and competitor, would have tested and used various top-tier balls that provided the control he needed to stack up wins on a the senior circuit.
+Player, ever the global ambassador and competitor, would have tested and used various top-tier balls that provided the control he needed to stack up wins on the senior circuit.

 The Modern Multi-Layer Era (2000s to Present)

 This technology rendered the wound balata ball almost obsolete overnight.
-Player, like every other professional, made the switch a to modern, multi-layer golf balls.
+Player, like every other professional, made the switch to modern, multi-layer golf balls.

 For a significant portion of this era, Gary Player had a long-standing relationship with Callaway Golf.
 He played their tour-level golf balls, which included successful models like: